England: Fine Arts London

 We will attend music/theater/performance events every week: from performances by the Royal Shakespeare Company in Stratford-Upon-Avon to new plays premiering in the newest venues....from Rock Icons at The Royal Albert Hall to bands you haven’t heard of - yet - playing at a nearby pub.
 And one of the most extraordinary collections of fine arts museums in the entire world!

-Just to give you an idea of what to expect, these are some of the events that participants in the spring 2012 and spring 2013 programs attended:
+Full performance viewing schedule is booked once onsite and adjusted as new performances are announced.
+Just to give you an idea of what to expect, these are some of the events that participants previous programs attended:

 Elvis Costello @ The Royal Albert Hall